Kidney removal, or nephrectomy, is surgery to remove all or part of a kidney. It may involve:

 Laparoscopic kidney removal:

-- Your surgeon will make 3 or 4 small cuts, usually no more than 1-inch each, in your belly and side.
+- Your surgeon will make 3 or 4 small cuts, most often no more than 1 inch (2.5 cm) each, in your belly and side.
 The surgeon will use tiny probes and a camera to do the surgery.

-- Towards the end of the procedure, your surgeon will make one of the cuts larger (around 4 inches) to take out the kidney.
+- Towards the end of the procedure, your surgeon will make one of the cuts larger (about 4 inches or 10 cm) to take out the kidney.

 - The surgeon will cut the ureter, place a bag around the kidney, and pull it through the larger cut.